terra-campaigns/arrival/campaign/arrival/factions/_factionGame.md

 - 3877.7B -> Miraak, Kethra, Werebear and Nurderad Outcast face Ghuse.
 - 3877.7C - Ushulx arrives in Glasrath, after that Avryndt will come and visit the Temple of Remains
 - Uncreated creatures start to pop from fractures
+- lady scurvy attacking to keep the void alive (check ravenloft)
+- siege in eyaram?
+- ffkw is skeptical with Mercians

 ### 3877.6F1
 - Order: 1, 2, 4, 3